Cratis/Chronicle/Documentation/clients/dotnet/integration/integration.md

 ### Model Projection

 To get to a comparable state we leverage projections.
-The projections are as any other projections in Aksio and leverages the projection engine found in [Cratis](https://github.com/cratis/cratis).
+The projections are as any other projections in Cratis and leverages the projection engine found in [Cratis](https://github.com/cratis/cratis).
 Its job is to describe how we go from events to a single model instance.
 The projection setup for integration is slightly different than for regular projections, as we're working concretely on instances.